 The good news is that you can use both biological and non-biological detergents in your home so you can get a multitude of garments clean, you just need to make sure you use the right detergent at the right time.

-Now all you need to think about is whether you want to use powder, liquid or tablets…
+Now all you need to think about is whether you want to use powder, liquid, pods or sheets…

 In The Wash is your guide to the best laundry and cleaning products, tips and tricks.
 Our mission is to solve the UK’s cleaning and laundry dilemmas!